washingtonsteven/stevenwa-sh/content/posts/2018-02-12-yelling-at-silicon.md

 ---
+path: /yelling-at-silicon/
+date: 2018-02-12T00:00:00.000Z
 title: Yelling at Silicon (Part 1)
-subtitle: "Getting Google Assistant to do what you want"
+subtitle: Getting Google Assistant to do what you want
-date: 2018-02-12
-path: /yelling-at-silicon/
-featured_image_o: ./thorndike_test.png
+featured_image: /assets/electronics-laptop-macro-755416.jpg
 published: true
 tags:
   - google assistant
   - javascript
   - ifttt
 ---
 The use of various voice-activated home assistants in everyday life has been booming lately.
 It started off with Siri, and Google followed with their Assistant.
 Alexa came on the scene and even Cortana has given it a go.

 These assistants come with a good set of features and functions that help you automate your life: setting timers, playing music, turning on and off lights, setting thermostats, etc. It's all very helpful!
 However, regardless of how many functions exist, there's never going to be a one-size-fits-all solution.

 So it's time to make one.

-_Play along by following what I have so far in [Github][gh]_
+_Play along by following what I have so far in [Github](https://github.com/washingtonsteven/thorndike)_

 ## A bus tracking app

 My typical morning involves the usual things: waking up, checking Twitter while laying in bed for 20 minutes, rushing through breakfast/shower/dressing myself to get out the door on time.
-A part of this involves halting the whole process as I fiddle with my phone to bring up predictions from a bus tracking app ([Nextbus][nextbus] in this case).
+A part of this involves halting the whole process as I fiddle with my phone to bring up predictions from a bus tracking app ([Nextbus](https://nextbus.com) in this case).
 It would be so much easier if I could instead ask my phone (or Google Home) for the latest buses by my house as I'm toasting a bagel or tying my shoes.

 To start, I built a quick function that interfaces with Nextbus' API.
 It accepts a stop name, and returns an object that has the prediction data that I need: